 Configure your Android VR app’s manifest with the necessary VR settings for development as shown in the following manifest segment.

 Note: These manifest requirements are intended for development and differ from our submission requirements.
-Before submitting your application, please be sure to follow the manifest requirements described by our Publishing Guide.
+Before submitting your application, please be sure to follow the manifest requirements described at Application Manifests for Release Builds in the Distribute section.

 <manifest xmlns:android="http://schemas.android.com/apk/res/android" package="<packagename>" android:versionCode="1" android:versionName="1.0" android:installLocation="auto"> <application> <meta-data android:name="com.samsung.android.vr.application.mode" android:value="vr_only"/> <activity android:screenOrientation="landscape" android:theme="@android:style/Theme.Black.NoTitleBar.Fullscreen" android:configChanges="density|keyboard|keyboardHidden|navigation|orientation|screenLayout|screenSize|uiMode" android:launchMode="singleTask" android:resizeableActivity="false"> </activity> </application> <uses-sdk android:minSdkVersion="21"/> <uses-feature android:glEsVersion="0x00030001" /> </manifest>